Women's Heart Health

 - Pain in the jaw, arm, or back

 Many factors put you at risk for heart disease – ones that you can control, and others that you can’t.
-But with the right information, education and care, heart disease in women can be treated, prevented and even ended.
+But with the right information, education, and care, heart disease in women can be treated and prevented.

-Studies show that healthy choices have resulted in 330 fewer women dying from heart disease per day.
-Here are a few lifestyle changes you should make:
+Studies show that healthy choices have resulted in 330 fewer women dying from heart disease per day:

 - Don’t smoke

 - Know your family history